oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-FLASH (Fast Length Adjustment of SHort reads) is a very fast and accurate software  tool to merge paired-end reads from next-generation sequencing experiments.
-FLASH is designed to  merge pairs of reads when the original DNA fragments are shorter than twice the length of reads.
-The resulting longer reads can significantly improve genome assemblies.
-They can also improve  transcriptome assembly when FLASH is used to merge RNA-seq data.
+FLASH (Fast Length Adjustment of SHort reads) is a very fastand accurate software tool to merge paired-end reads from next-generationsequencing experiments.
+FLASH is designed to merge pairs of reads when theoriginal DNA fragments are shorter than twice the length of reads.
+Theresulting longer reads can significantly improve genome assemblies.
+They canalso improve transcriptome assembly when FLASH is used to merge RNA-seq data.

 **More Information**